 The MTEC CM will oversee submission of Proposals submitted in response to this RPP.
 The MTEC CM shall take the necessary steps to protect all proprietary information and shall not use such proprietary information for purposes other than the evaluation of an Offeror's Proposal and the subsequent agreement administration if the Proposal is selected for award.
+In accordance with the PPG, please mark all Confidential or Proprietary Information as such.
 An Offeror's submission of a Proposal under this RPP indicates concurrence with the aforementioned CM responsibilities.

 Also, as part of MTEC's mission to incorporate philanthropic donations, MTEC frequently makes contact with private entities (e.g., foundations, investor groups, organizations, individuals) that award grants or otherwise co-fund research, and/or operates in research areas that are aligned with those of MTEC.
 These private entities may be interested in reviewing certain Proposals within their program areas, allowing opportunities to attract supplemental funding sources.
 On your Proposal Cover Page, please indicate your willingness to allow MTEC Officers and Directors access to your Proposal for the purposes of engaging in outreach activities with these private organizations.
 MTEC Officers and Directors granted Proposal access have signed Non-disclosure Agreements (NDAs) and Organizational Conflict of Interest (OCI) statements.
 Additionally, these MTEC Officers and Staff represent organizations that currently are not MTEC members, and therefore their parent organizations are not eligible to submit Proposals or receive any research project funding through MTEC.
-Additionally, all Technical Evaluation Panel participants will agree to and sign a nonproprietary information and conflict of interest document.
+Additionally, all Technical Evaluation Panel participants will agree to, and sign a nonproprietary information and conflict of interest document.